arufa-research/polar-user-docs-website/docs/documentation/README.md

 AVAILABLE TASKS:

-  clean    	Clears the cache and deletes all artifacts compile  	Compile all secret contracts help     	Prints this message init     	Initializes a new project in the given directory node-info	Prints node info and status repl     	Opens polar console run      	Runs a user-defined script after compiling the project
+  clean    	Clears the cache and deletes specified artifacts files compile  	Compile all secret contracts help     	Prints this message init     	Initializes a new project in the given directory install  	Setup rust compiler node-info	Prints node info and status repl     	Opens polar console run      	Runs a user-defined script after compiling the project test     	Runs a user-defined test script after compiling the project

-To get help for a specific task run: npx polar help [task]
+To get help for a specific task run: polar help [task]

 ```